-Can-college’s COVID-19 readiness plans have been approved by the IRCC and on January 12, 2021, have been added to the list of Ontario institutions approved by the Province to receive new international students with study permits.
+C.C.E.C.’s COVID-19 readiness plans have been approved by the IRCC and on January 12, 2021, have been added to the list of Ontario institutions approved by the province to receive new international students with study permits.

 On October 2, 2020, The Canadian government announced an amendment to international travel for international students.
 Effective October 20, 2020, learning institutions whose COVID-19 readiness plans have been approved by their provincial or territorial government will be able to welcome more international students back to their schools.